pjsherpa/Team-Profile-Generator/README.md

 1. A command-line application which accepts user inputs.
 2. There are 4 choices with 4 different functions.
 3. There are 3 questions which all employees receieve.
-3. A function has been created which allows us to access the 4th questions for all 3 employees separately.
+4. A function has been created which allows us to access the 4th questions for all 3 employees separately.
-4.Once the 4th choice has been selected or all position has been met the Html is generated.
+5. Once the 4th choice has been selected or all position has been met the Html is generated and displays the team profile.
-5. The Github username and email address once "clicked" will go the github and emaill address populates the To Field on a default email program.
+6. The Github username and email address once "clicked" will go the github and emaill address populates the To Field on a default email program.

 ### Installation: